chatbotgang/go-clean-arch/README.md

 ## Features

-Our proposed clean architecture would provide the following features:
+Our proposed clean architecture tries to provide the following features:
 - **Testable**.
 Critical logic is well protected and validated.
 - **Ubiquitous language**.
 No communication barrier between business and engineering people.
 - **First-class-citizen errors**.
 Handle errors throughout the application in handy.
 - **Traceable requests**.
 Internal behaviors of a request could be observed through API and system logs.
 - **Product-ready**.
-Teams could use this template of the proposed architecture directly.
+Teams could use the architecture template in their new projects directly.
-- **Simple and straigh**t.
-Not messy, not over-SOLID.
+- **Simple and straight**.
 Any new member could pick up the architecture within days.

 ## Architecture